 Streets are recommended for reconstruction when the existing street surface, curbing, etc. has deteriorated to the point where it is no longer practical or cost effective to continue to make repairs.
 These are identified as "street reconstruction projects."
 Typically the street surface is in extremely rough condition, requires frequent patching, and drainage problems may be an issue.

 When people are notified of proposed projects some will argue that other streets are older or in just as bad or worse shape as their street, and ask why those streets are not being done instead.
 The Engineering Department maintains a five-year construction schedule and many streets have been identified for street improvements or street reconstruction.
 However, that list is constantly revised as streets are added, deleted or delayed.
 The primary factor in determining the amount of construction which will take place–and when–is the annual City budget.
 Sometimes property owners may want a project to be delayed but they should be aware that the longer a street project is delayed, the more it may cost in special assessments when it does take place.

 Property owners are given about one year’s notice of proposed street projects so they are aware that construction may be taking place the following year and how they will be affected from a financial standpoint.

-Streets proposed for construction in 2018 will be posted in the near future.
+Streets proposed for construction in 2018 can be obtained by clicking here.

 Street construction projects typically involve the levying of special assessments to abutting property owners.
 A list of Frequently Asked Questions is available to address many of the questions and concerns property owners have about this process.